Now hiring hundreds of people for a variety of seasonal jobs

 Consider applying if you're familiar with landscape plants and shrubs.
 A Grade 12 or equivalent education is required and you should be prepared to work in all weather conditions.

-Recreation Technicians
+Recreation technicians

-If you enjoy helping children and making an impact in your community, you might be interested in a Recreation Technician position.
+If you enjoy helping children and making an impact in your community, you might be interested in a recreation technician position.
 Every summer, we offer programming for preschool, children, and youth as well as operate several aquatic wading pool facilities.
-Around 200 Recreation Technicians, in addition to existing employees, are needed to make sure everything runs smoothly.
+Around 200 recreation technicians, in addition to existing employees, are needed to make sure everything runs smoothly.

 The positions are ideal for students.
 A minimum of Grade 10 education is required; however, a Grade 12 or equivalent with experience is an asset.
 Emergency First Aid or higher and a valid CPR Level C certificate are also required.